learn-co-curriculum/phase-3-active-record-associations-introduction/README.md

 # Introduction to Active Record Associations

-While you might be in the early days of writing code and learning how to program, you have some assets on your side: a positive attitude, a community you can ask for help, and a history of solving problems on your own.
-In this module, we're going to give you  some language and a framework for the strategies that you should embrace as you start solving problems in code.

 Previously, we worked through object-relational mapping and building Ruby classes that can represent SQL records.
 Active Record is like an automation and simplification of those concepts.